13 Best eCommerce Growth Hacks

 Customers also tend to trust brands more when they see honest feedback from other customers, leading to higher engagement.

-UGC is a great way to show off your brand's authentic and more humanized side and a crucial element to incorporate into your overall business strategy.
+UGC is a great way to show off your brand's authentic, more human side and is a crucial element to incorporate into your overall business strategy.

 Millennials aged 25+ contribute over 70% of all UGC.
 At the same time, Gen Z is born with UGC as a natural part of their consumer experience.